wilsonzlin/minify-html/README.md

 ### Ignored

-Empty elements and bangs are not removed as it is assumed there is a special reason for their declaration.
+Bangs and empty elements are not removed as it is assumed there is a special reason for their declaration.

 ## Parsing